MainulDip/iOS-study/SwiftUI-100-Days/SwiftUI-1.md

 ### Using Class For Sharing @State:
-`Structs` always have unique owners, so if we have two SwiftUI views and we send them both the same struct to work with, they actually each have a unique copy of that struct, if one changes it, the other won’t see that change.
+`Structs` always have unique owners/copies, so if we have two SwiftUI views and we send them both the same struct to work with, they actually each have a unique copy of that struct, if one changes it, the other won’t see that change.
 On the other hand, if we create an instance of a class and send that to both views, they will share changes.

 - How @State works in struct and Class
 With Struct, every time we modified a property of that struct Swift was actually creating a new instance of the struct. @State was able to spot that change, and automatically reloaded our view.
 When we have a class, that behavior no longer happens: Swift can just modify the value directly.